United States House of Representatives: 18th century

-Under the Articles of Confederation, the Congress of the Confederation was a unicameral body with equal representation for each state, which meant that any state could veto most actions.
+Under the Articles of Confederation, the Congress of the Confederation was a unicameral body with equal representation for each state.
+A simple majority of states was required for ordinary legislative matters.
+A supermajority of nine states or more was required for special matters listed in the Articles, such as engaging in war, entering treaties and alliances, coining money, appropriating money, borrowing money on credit of the United States, raising armies, and appointing a commander in chief of the military.
+An amendment to the Articles needed only a simple majority in the Congress but required each state to ratify it to become effective.

 After eight years of a more limited confederal government under the Articles, James Madison, Alexander Hamilton, and other Founding Fathers initiated the Constitutional Convention, which convened in Philadelphia from May 25 to September 17, 1787, and received the Confederation Congress's sanction to "amend the Articles of Confederation".
 All states except Rhode Island agreed to send delegates.

 Congress's structure was a contentious issue among the founders during the convention.
 Edmund Randolph's Virginia Plan called for bicameral legislature with proportional representation (Note: Not to be confused with proportional representation, an electoral system that typically elects multiple members of a party to a legislature based on that party's percentage of a popular vote.) in the House and equal state representation in the Senate.

-The House is commonly referred to as the lower house and the Senate the upper house, although the United States Constitution does not use that terminology.
-Both houses' approval is necessary for the passage of legislation.
 The Virginia Plan drew the support of delegates from several large states, including Massachusetts, Pennsylvania, and Virginia, and called for representation based on population.
-The smaller states, however, favored the New Jersey Plan, which called for a unicameral Congress with equal representation for the states.
+The smaller states favored the New Jersey Plan, which called for a unicameral Congress with equal representation for the states.

 The Convention ultimately reached the Connecticut Compromise or Great Compromise, under which the House of Representatives would provide representation proportional to each state's population, and the Senate would provide equal representation amongst the states.
 In 1788, the Constitution was ratified, and it was implemented on March 4, 1789.

 Less than a month later, on April 1, 1789, the U.S. House convened for the first time in New York City, which was then the nation's capital.
 In 1790, the capital was moved back to Philadelphia, and the House met there from 1790 until 1800 when construction of the new national capitol in Washington, D.C. was completed.